 Name your Team

-Your new team has been created.
-Nice.
+Your new team has been established.
+Fun.
 I created the "Project Y" team.
 This team has no specific settings and is set up by default.

-Create a channel for the internal organisation and for guests.
+Create a channel for internal organization and guests.

 Name your channel and choose private channel.
-I made:
+I created:

 Add guests to your channel

 If you want to add guests to a private channel, they must always have access to the global team.
-In this case: Project Y. This also means that guests can look around in the general channel.
-Do you want them to?
-(I don't think so)
+In this case: Project Y. So this also means that guests can browse the global channel.
+Do you want that?
+(I think not)

 Add the guests to the guest channel.
-This is a special channel for guests + the team owners.
+This is a channel specifically for guests + the team owners.

-Your guest can be in the General + Guests channel as shown in this example.
+Your guest can be in the General + Guests channel as in this example.

-Block the general channel so that guests cannot post
+Shielding the general channel so that guests cannot post messages

 Guests can post by-default in the general channel.
-If you want to block this, follow these steps.
+If you wish to block this follow these steps.
 This tip can help prevent guests from posting on channels not intended for this purpose.

 Press manage channel (general channel)